 Use pocket holes for constructing face frame of cabinet

 Again, because the wood is thin and brittle, I used Gorilla Wood Glue on all the joints.

 Construct a simple box out of reclaimed fence boards

 For the “box” of the cabinet, I cut four fence boards to size and used Gorilla wood glue and my nail gun.

 More Gorilla wood glue was used to attach the front facing to the cabinet.
 I also used my glue gun for this step.

 Because the shutter is thick, the shelves will have to leave room for the shutter/door to close.
-I cut them to size, and then ripped a little off the edge so they aren’t as wide as the fence boards that make up the cupboard.
+The shelves were cut to size.
+Each shelf board had to be ripped in order to fit.

 Small drop off cuts were used for cleats.
-The cleats are held in place by Gorilla wood glue and brad nails from the nail gun.
+Those cleats are held in place by Gorilla wood glue and brad nails from the nail gun.

 More rustic fence boards were used for the back of the cabinet.
 I cut them to size, and had to rip all of them slightly to make them fit the width of the cabinet.
 Notice the ugly side of the boards are to the back, leaving the yummy gray weathered look showing on the inside of the cabinet.

 Add hinges to the Shutter-Door of the cabinet